rena5555/CA-Collision-History/README.md

 1. **Does the CA bill reduce cell phone related collisions?**
     *   **Null**: Rate of crashes involving cell phone use is not lower after the CA bill is passed
     *   **Alternate**: rate of automobile crashes involving cell phone use is lower after the CA   bill is passed
     *   Performing the Fisher Exact test gives a p value of 2.89e-243.
-With a .05 alpha, I can confidently say that there is enough evidence to state that the rate of automobile crashes involving cell phone use is lower after the CA bill is passed.
+With a .05 alpha, **I can confidently say that there is enough evidence to state that the rate of automobile crashes involving cell phone use is lower after the CA bill is passed.**

     **Government policies can make a difference.**

+## Conclusion

+Looking at the CHP dataset we found a correlation between unemployment rate% and crashes and rate of automobile crashes involving cell phone use being lower after the CA Senate Bill 1613.
+We can see that socioeconomic events and govt policies can have a correlation with automobile collisions.

-## Future Directions
+## Future Research

-* In future research, I would explore other parts of this data set and look at the victims column.
-* In addition, there are other factors that would be interesting to look at and do statistical testing on:
+* I’d like to explore the data more deeply and incorporate the following data points in the future:
     1. Improved vehicle stafety standards
     2. Smarter cars - sensors, AEB(automatic emergency braking)
     3. Driver distraction related accidents
-    4. Increase in carpooling
+    4. Carpool trends

 ## Resources